R3BRootGroup/R3BRoot/neuland/readme.md

 - `R3BNeulandContFact`: Container Factory for the configuration storage classes (pure boilerplate)
 - `R3BNeulandVisualizer`: 3D display of events, prepared by the `-Mon` tasks.
 (Work in progress)
 - [`Neuland::Neutron2DCalibr`](#calibration): Calibration of cuts for the 2D neutron multiplicity method

-## Detector Class
-`R3BNeuland` is the main class derived from `R3BDetector` for use in simulations.
-Note that it does not include the geometry itself, but takes `neuland_v2_` geometry files from `/geometry/`.
-Suitable geometry files require proper naming of the active volume and copy numbers.
-See [Geometry](#geometry)

-It fills to main outputs for each simulated event:
-- NeulandPoints (`R3BNeulandPoint`), each representing energy deposition and light yield of a track in a paddle.
-- NeulandPrimaryNeutronInteractionPoints (`FairMCPoint`), each representing the first interaction points of primary neutrons for later comparison to the reconstructed neutrons.

-Control histograms are extracted to `R3BNeulandMCMon`.

 ## Digitizing